 None

 Is bathroom tap water the same as kitchen tap water?

-This could lead to limescale build-up, debris entering the water from the tank, or even vermin getting into the tank and polluting the supply.
+This could lead to limescale build-up, debris entering the water from the tank, or even vermin getting into the tank and polluting the supply — which is obviously not hygienic!
 Kitchen taps are also more likely to have a carbon filter which removes chlorine, biocides, insecticides and pesticides from the water.

-Hotels operate in the same way, so it is not recommended to drink from the hotel bathroom tap.
+Hotels operate in the same way, so it is not recommended to drink from the hotel bathroom tap either.

+None